 In 1748 he opened his first bookshop in Edinburgh.
 He moved to London in the early 1760s and set up a shop there with his brother, selling cheap paperbacks printed in Scotland.
 Their partnership ended in 1773.
 In 1774 Donaldson won the famous Donaldson v.
 Beckett court case in the House of Lords, which resulted in the Lords rejecting the notice of a perpetual copyright.
 Boswell himself was somewhat involved in this case.
 Donaldson was the sometime editor of the Edinburgh Advertiser, a position which passed on to his only surviving son, James Donaldson (1751-1830).1

-Donaldson published several of Boswell's writings, and Boswell gave him favourable mention in several journal entires (ie referring to Donaldson as "the prodigious Vendor of Literature", "the Great Donaldson" and "the Renowned Donaldson" in various entries in his Boswell's London Journal 1762-1763).
+Donaldson published several of Boswell's writings, and Boswell gave him favourable mention in several journal entries (ie referring to Donaldson as "the prodigious Vendor of Literature", "the Great Donaldson" and "the Renowned Donaldson" in various entries in his [LJ]).
 They were probably introduced to each other through Andrew Erskine or George Dempster, both of whom were active in the publishing of the first volume of A Collection of Original Poems by Scotch Gentlemen.
 Boswell contributed to the second volume and also proofread parts of it for Donaldson.

 Boswell had tea with Donaldson in Edinburgh on October 27, 1762, describing him as "a man of uncommon activity and enterprise in business, who has a smattering of humour and a tolerable address.
 He is very obliging and entertains like a prince".